jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 sharing, fostering a stronger cybersecurity ecosystem in EMEA.
 NIS2 aims to harmonize cybersecurity standards across member states, improving overall resilience against cyber threats.
 By setting a higher bar for security practices, NIS2 will drive significant improvements in cybersecurity posture across the EMEA region.

-Cybersecurity Forecast 2025
-14
-Geopolitical Conflicts
+13

-Drive Threat Activity
+Cybersecurity Forecast 2025 Geopolitical Conflicts Drive Threat Activity
-Geopolitical conflicts will continue to be a major driver of 2025 threat activity in EMEA, impacting entities all across the region.
-The ongoing conflict in Ukraine and the persistent tensions in the Middle East are key factors contributing to this trend, and so long as they continue into next year, organizations and countries in the region will feel direct and indirect effects.
-While private entities and individuals have limited direct influence over geopolitical challenges, countries that align themselves with one side or another in conflicts can face consequences.
-One of the ways we see this is through the targeting of digital services and infrastructure.
-Increasing reliance on these technologies has made them more attractive targets to opposition, and consequently more vulnerable to disruption.
-There is no evidence to suggest this trend will decrease in 2025\.
-We anticipate more targeting of digital services by opposing patriotic forces, such as hacktivists or state\-sponsored campaigns that disrupt or compromise digital infrastructure.
-Therefore, organizations must prioritize understanding and staying informed about geopolitical events as they unfold in the cyber domain.

 More Focus on
 Cloud Security

 In 2025, cloud security will be paramount for EMEA enterprises.
 While cloud security is a global concern, Mandiant incident response teams have observed